 (John) Gurth Morgan-Owen (1883 - 1916)

 The fifth child of Timothy Morgan Owen and Emma, John Gurth Morgan-Owen, known as 'little Gurth' (he was only 5'3" tall), was the great favourite of them all.
-He was born on Thursday, 2 August 1883, at his parents' home, 'Bronwylfa' in Rhyl.
+He was born on 2 August 1883, at his parents' home, 'Bronwylfa' in Rhyl.
 He was first educated at Colet House School, Rhyl.
-His elder brothers all went to Shrewsbury School but Gurth won a scholarship to Bromsgrove where he excelled at sport, captaining the cricket ( see photo) and football XIs.
+His elder brothers all went to Shrewsbury School but Gurth won a scholarship to Bromsgrove where he excelled at sport (To see Gurth in Bromsgrove team photos click on football 1899-1900, cricket 1900 and cricket 1902.)
 He also played football for Rhyl, Oswestry and Montgomery.

 The Times, of 26 December 1901, reported that Gurth had been recommended for election to a classical Cooke's Exhibition at Worcester College, Oxford.
 At Oxford he played cricket, football and hockey for his college and also rode horses.
-He obviously enjoyed the high life at Oxford, for in the college archives are letters to and from his father concerning his 'battels', which were college accounts.
-He had the highest entertaining bill in his year, his tailors bill was also very high and the bursar said his rooms were too luxurious for his year.
-He also dropped his exhibition without telling his father.
-When he subsequently spent some time in Argentina, he always travelled first class on trans-Atlantic sailings.
+He obviously enjoyed the high life there, for in the college archives are letters to and from his father concerning his 'battels' (college accounts).
+He had the highest entertaining bill in his year, his tailors bill was also very high and the bursar said his rooms were too luxurious.
+On later trans-Atlantic sailings to and from Argentina Gurth travelled first class.